v3l0c1r4pt0r/cmake-template/README.md

 # cmake-template

-Simple C program built by CMake
+Simple C program built by CMake and tested by CMocka